BT Mobile provides a 4G service from £7.50 per month if you’re a BT Broadband customer, using 4G coverage from EE.

 BT Mobile uses EE as its network coverage provider.
-Customers using BT Mobile therefore receive the exact same coverage as customers on EE.
+Customers using BT Mobile will therefore receive the exact same coverage as customers on EE.

-At the time of writing, BT Mobile has 99% population coverage.
-This includes 98% population coverage for 3G internet and 87% population coverage for 4G internet.
+At the time of writing, BT Mobile has 99% population coverage on 2G, 3G and 4G.
+Extra Speed 4G coverage is available to about 80% of the population.

 Before ordering your new phone or SIM card from BT Mobile, we strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on the BT Mobile online coverage map:

 Extra Speed 4G

-By default, customers joining BT Mobile will have access to EE’s standard-speed 4G network.
+By default, most customers joining BT Mobile will have access to EE’s standard-speed 4G network.
 This gives typical download speeds of 12-15Mbit/s and a maximum download speed of 30Mbit/s.

-For customers living in an Extra Speed 4G coverage area, it’s possible to upgrade to higher speeds by buying the £4/month Extra Speed add-on.
-The add-on gives you access to EE’s double-speed 4G mobile network with typical download speeds of 24-30Mbit/s and a maximum download speed of 60Mbit/s.
+For customers living in an Extra Speed 4G coverage area, it’s possible to get download speeds of 24-30Mbit/s and a maximum download speed of 60Mbit/s.
 You’ll need to purchase the £4/month Extra Speed add-on (or this is included for free on the Ultimate Plan and Max Plan).
 The Extra Speed add-on comes on a 30-day rolling contract so you can add or remove it at any time.

 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with your laptop or tablet).
 It’s a convenient way of getting your devices online when you’re out-and-about.

 From June 2016 onwards, tethering has been allowed on all BT Mobile plans.
 Prior to June 2016, tethering was prohibited by the old terms and conditions.

 For more information about tethering on UK mobile networks, please see our guide to the UK’s best value tariffs for tethering.